josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/upgrade/02_bchn-upgrade.md

 In **Terminal**, run the following command.
 Be sure to:

-- Replace **/<directory-of-wallet-backup/>** with the name of the directory where we saved the wallet backup file to earlier.
+- Replace **<directory-of-wallet-backup>** with the name of the directory where we saved the wallet backup file to earlier.
-- Replace **/<new-version-number/>** with the version number of our new Bitcoin Cash Node installation.
+- Replace **<new-version-number>** with the version number of our new Bitcoin Cash Node installation.
-- Replace **/<blockchain-data-directory/>** with the name of our directory containing the downloaded blockchain data in our previous Bitcoin Cash Node installation.
+- Replace **<blockchain-data-directory>** with the name of our directory containing the downloaded blockchain data in our previous Bitcoin Cash Node installation.

 `sudo mv <directory-of-wallet-backup> bitcoin-cash-node-<new-version-number>/<blockchain-data-directory>`